Jannik-Schilling/generate_swmm_inp/README.md

 ### 2 Edit
 Now you can do some modifactions.
 You can edit the layers in QGIS and data in tables to create your own model.
 When filling the attribute tables, the [documentation file](https://github.com/Jannik-Schilling/generate_swmm_inp/blob/main/documentation/g_s_i_documentation_v_0_2.pdf) and the [SWMM user manual](https://www.epa.gov/water-research/storm-water-management-model-swmm-version-51-users-manual) migth help you to find the right columns and suitable values.
 SWMM sections/infrastructures which are not implemented in the plugin yet (see [issue 2](https://github.com/Jannik-Schilling/generate_swmm_inp/issues/2)) can be added directly in SWMM later.
-Saving the file with a new name, e.g. if you want to have different variants of conduits layers, is recommended.
+Saving layer as a new file, e.g. if you want to have different variants of conduits layers, is recommended.

 If you start from scratch, a useful tool to create a network from a line layer is the QGIS plugin "WaterNetAnalyzer" (available in the [QGIS plugin repository](https://plugins.qgis.org/plugins/WaterNetAnalyzer-master/) or on [Github](https://github.com/Jannik-Schilling/WaterNetAnalyzer)).